joshuasommerfeld/klaxons-at-dawn/README.md

 **Advantage**: When you're calming people down, bringing people together.

-**Special**: One time, you can get an automatic critical success on a check instead of rolling.
+**Special Move**: _Coming through_: One time, you can get an automatic critical success on a check instead of rolling.

 ### 5 Paragon
 You have an iron will and a vision.
 You will do anything to protect those around you, friend or enemy.
 You can save everyone, and you demand success from this dark world.
 Your unshakable belief will lead to safety, or maybe salvation.
 You know what's best for them, even if they don't agree sometimes.

 **Advantage**: When convincing people to do the "right" thing.

-**Special**: Any time, you can add 1 to the survivor tension meter to get your way on a survivor group decision.
+**Special Move**: _You know best_: Any time, you can add 1 to the survivor tension meter to get your way on a survivor group decision.

 **SPECIAL NOTE**: The Paragon special move is incredibly powerful and easily abused.
 We suggest that the Paragon player not use this ability because they, as a player, wish for a different outcome to a decision, but instead that they believe their *character* would wish for a different decision.
 This move is to be used judiciously...but it can make great tension between characters.